kata-containers/community/README.md

 projects will provide a migration path to Kata Containers at a later date.

-If you do not already have an installation of either project, Clear Containers may be the simplest option as packages for commont Linux* distributions are provided.
+If you do not already have an installation of either project, Clear Containers may be the simplest option as packages for common Linux\* distributions are provided.
 However, your choice may depend on the particular project features that interest you.